artsandmetaphysics/goodlifeodyssey/wip/dune.md

 Baron Vladimir Harkonnen

-Feyd-Rautha - Baron’s nephew; this the Baron is stupid
+Feyd-Rautha - Baron's nephew; this the Baron is stupid

 Piter

 Padishah Emperor